-I am currently at SurveyMonkey as a Software Engineer on the survey responses platform team.
-I play a crucial role in building out our next-generation cloud architecture to persist survey responses at scale.
-I have worked with several teams in cross-functional projects to add a new question type and migrate our services to the cloud.
+Previously, I was at SurveyMonkey as a Software Engineer on the survey responses platform team.
+I played a crucial role in building out our next-generation cloud architecture to persist survey responses at scale.
+I have worked with several teams in cross-functional projects to add a new question type and migrate our services onto AWS EKS, Amazon's managed kubernetes offering.
+I also led a team of engineers to introduce AWS OpenSearch, Amazon's managed Elasticsearch, to improve greatly survey text response search from several seconds to the order of hundreds of milliseconds.

 Prior to SurveyMonkey, I worked for around two and a half years at 23andMe on their Research Experience Team.
 Our team maintained and added new features to our survey research and studies platform.
 During my tenure there, I built out different user targeting features and question types for our studies.
 I built a system to collect user treatment data for various conditions, such as migraines and depression.
 And I owned and updated our research enrollment app that screened participants for specific studies with our partners such as GSK and MJF Foundation.